ethanolivertroy/azure-blob-enum/README.md

 A PowerShell script for enumerating and downloading files from Azure Blob Storage containers, with a focus on discovering versioned and potentially sensitive content.

+Originally developed as a solution for the [Azure Blob Container to Initial Access](https://pwnedlabs.io/labs/azure-blob-container-to-initial-access) lab on PwnedLabs.

 ## Features

 - Enumerates Azure Blob Storage containers